Channel wing: Operating principle

-Custer's summary of his invention was that the key to the lift created by a wing is the velocity of the stream of air passing over the wing, not the velocity of the airplane itself: It's the speed of air, not the airspeed!
+Custer's summary of his invention was that the lift created by a wing is the velocity of the stream of air passing over the wing, not the velocity of the airplane itself: the speed of air, not the airspeed.

 A wing functions because the air over the wing has a lower pressure than the air under it.
 The conventional aircraft must reach a significant minimum speed before this pressure differential become large enough that it generates sufficient lift to become airborne.

-In Custer's channel wing the rotating propeller will direct a stable stream of air backwards through the channel.
-A propeller will at the low pressure side normally be supplied by air from all directions.
-Since the half-tube prevents air from being drawn from below, the air will be sucked through the channel instead.
-This creates a strong low pressure area in the channel, which again generates a lift.
+In Custer's channel wing the rotating propeller directs a stable stream of air backwards through the channel.
+A propeller at the low pressure side is normally be supplied by air from all directions.
+Since the half-tube prevents air from being drawn from below, the air moves through the channel instead.
+This creates a low pressure area in the channel, which generates lift.